git-town/git-town/website/src/stacked-changes.md

 of the current feature branch or [set parent](commands/set-parent.md) to change the order of branches.

-#### Ship using fast-forward

-Merge conflicts happen when you merge two branches that change the same location in the same file.
-Git cannot (and should not) decided which version to use and lets the user sort it out.
+#### Avoid phantom merge conflicts

 To eliminate phantom merge conflicts after shipping the oldest branch in a stacked change, ship using a
 [fast-forward merge](https://git-scm.com/docs/git-merge#_fast_forward_merge).
-This guarantees that the new commit(s) on the main branch are the exact same commit(s) from the shipped feature branch, compared to the main branch containing new commits with the exact same changes.
-Comparing children feature branches against commit
+This guarantees that the new commit(s) on the main branch are the exact same commit(s) from the shipped feature branch.
+This helps Git recognize those commits at the next `git town sync` operation and omit unnecessary merge and rebase operations.

-GitLab provides this
+GitLab provides fast-forward merges
 [out of the box](https://docs.gitlab.com/ee/user/project/merge_requests/methods/#fast-forward-merge).
 GitHub doesn't provide this out-of-the-box, but allows a workaround that you can utilize by using [git town ship](commands/ship.md) with the